ffrank/puppet-mgmtgraph/README.md

 ## Usage

-It is no longer necessary to invoke `puppet mgmtgraph` directly, since it's possible to use `mgmt`'s `--puppet` switch to load the resulting graph directly.
+It is no longer necessary to invoke `puppet mgmtgraph` directly, since it's possible to use mgmt's `--puppet` switch to load the resulting graph directly.

 Still, for testing and debugging, the tool is still useful.
 It can also make sense to save a translated YAML graph to a file in order to cache it.
-After all, building the catalog is usually the most time consuming part when running `mgmt` from a Puppet manifest.
+After all, building the catalog is usually the most time consuming part when running mgmt from a Puppet manifest.

 ### Manual invocation